tamilselvi53/HacktoberFest-2022-Python/easy/calculator/README.md

 Write a program to create a calculator in Python.

 ### Input Format
-Create a function with name calculator that takes two numbers and an operator as arguments and returns the result of the operation.
+Create a function with name solution that takes two numbers and an operator as arguments and returns the result of the operation.
 If invalid input is entered, return -1.

 ### Output Format
 Return the result of the operation.